Trump Administration Transferred $9.8 Million From FEMA To ICE

 The transfer of funds to Immigration and Customs Enforcement "has not impacted our situation whatsoever," said Jeff Byard, the associate administrator of an arm of FEMA.

-The fund transfer was revealed in a June 30th document obtained by Merkley, which his office has shared with NPR.
+The fund transfer was revealed in a June 30th document obtained by Merkley, a vocal critic of Trump's immigration policies who helped draw attention to the separation of families at the border.
+His office has shared the file with NPR.

 The Department of Homeland Security, which includes both FEMA and ICE, told Congress that ICE needed an extra $200 million to cover the costs of detaining and deporting more migrants than the agency had expected.